 The list of active players that are capable of a 20-40 season only requires one hand.
 This scarcity has led Jonathan Villar to be a very unique player, in that he is highly regarded almost exclusively in the fantasy baseball community and nowhere else.
 The Orioles, a team full of below-average players, decided they did not want to keep Villar after a season in which he batted .274 with 24 homers and 40 steals.
 Now a member of the Marlins, Villar is in a notably worse ballpark for hitting, though it should be noted that the walls have been moved in at Marlins Park.

 As we take a closer look at Villar’s profile, I’m led to believe we should expect a season closer to his 2018 campaign than his 2019.
 Last year, Villar posted a .249 xAVG, 25 points lower than his actual .274 average.
 Tack on a career-high flyball rate (and a counterintuitive BABIP increase) and there is reason to believe there will be regression in store for Villar in 2020.
-However, if he still steals 35+ bases, you will likely be fairly happy having drafted him.
+However, if he still steals 12+ bases in the shortened season, you will likely be fairly happy having drafted him.
 After all, that’s why you took him in the first place.

 Drafting Jonathan Villar will be a decision that an owner ought to make prior to the beginning of the draft.
 If you want to take a player like Villar, Adalberto Mondesi, or others whose main draw is their capacity to carry you in stolen bases, you should plan your draft around that.
 Now, if it doesn’t work, that’s OK; you can still pivot in the middle and late rounds of your draft.
 Just think about the types of players you are able to take in the first three rounds if you didn’t have to worry about steals; target those players, take Villar, and feel good about yourself.